Max Hoff (mobster): Bad times

 After Prohibition was repealed in 1933, Hoff's luck began to run out.
 The IRS sued Hoff for $21,000 in unpaid income taxes; in which his home in Cobbs Creek Park was sold by the sheriff for $1,200 and his car was sold for $240.
 Hoff was arrested in Philadelphia's 30th Street Station for allegedly attempting to pass a counterfeit $20 bill.
 Bad luck forced Hoff to sell his last entertainment venture, an ice cream shop called the Village Barn, near the University of Pennsylvania campus.

 Death

-His body was found on April 27, 1941, by his second wife, Margaret.
+Hoff's body was found on April 27, 1941, by his second wife, Margaret.
 The autopsy showed the cause of death as a heart ailment.